Your search did not match any results.

 The Arm benchmark blog has the details for NGINX performance: http://bit.ly/OcNGINX

-The Ampere Altra uses the ARM N1 core.
+Ampere Altra processor based on ARM N1 core is used in A1 compute.
 Ampere has made enhancements to the standard ARM N1 architecture to enable higher core counts, higher frequencies, and increased scalability.

 You can connect applications running on Arm to Oracle Database today using the Oracle Instant Client.
 Learn more at https://www.oracle.com/database/technologies/instant-client.html.
 We are working on future support for Oracle Database.

 Ampere Altra is a generally available CPU that is available to both cloud and on-premises enterprise customers.
 OCI is the first major cloud service provider to offer Ampere Altra CPUs in a pay-as-you-go model.